boltlabs-inc/key-mgmt-spec/README.md

-# key-mgmt-spec
-Formal specification for the key management project
+Formal specification for the Lock Keeper digital asset management project.